FionaRubino/DS340Wproject/README.md

 | Recall | 96.2 | 96.2 | 96.2 |
 | F1 | 98.08 | 96.82 | 98.06 |

+Baseline results and GridSearch with PCHF remain the same.
+However, originally we observed 100% evaluation metrics across the board.
+This does change our interpretation of our results.
+In our report, we explained PCHF does not improve XGBoost, though results remained high.
+In the results from the most recent code run, we would say that it does improve model performance, and that tree-based models generally are improved by the PCHF process.

 ### Random Forest

 | Metric | Baseline | GridSearch | GridSearch & PCHF |